-The term of the Caribou License is until the expiration of the last-to-expire patent right that is licensed to either party.
-We must use commercially reasonable and diligent efforts to research, develop, manufacture and commercialize at least one product.
+The Caribou License terminates on the expiration of the last-to-expire patent right that is licensed to either party.
+We must use commercially reasonable and diligent efforts to research, develop, manufacture and commercialize at least one product covered by the licensed IP.
 Either party may terminate the agreement in the event of the other party's uncured material breach, bankruptcy or insolvency-related events, or breach of its obligations with respect to the included in-licenses.
-The license agreement with Caribou also gives us access, in our field of use, to Caribou internally developed IP.
-Since March 2013 and through the IP cutoff date, Caribou filed over 50 patent applications in the U.S. and internationally, which relate to the CRISPR/Cas platform, including modified and improved CRISPR/Cas9 systems or components, and methods of use that are part of our license.
-We cannot ensure that these applications will lead to issued claims that cover our products or activities.
-Any patents that grant from these applications will expire in or after 2034, assuming payment of necessary maintenance fees.

-On October 17, 2018, we initiated an arbitration proceeding against Caribou asserting that Caribou is violating the terms and conditions of the Caribou License, as well as other contractual and legal rights, by using and seeking to license to third parties two patent families relating to specific structural or chemical modifications of gRNAs, that were purportedly invented or controlled by Caribou, in our exclusive human therapeutic field.
-Under the Caribou License, Caribou granted to us a worldwide, exclusive license to all of Caribou's IP relating to CRISPR/Cas9 technology for all therapeutic, prophylactic and palliative uses and applications for any or all diseases and conditions in humans, with the sole exceptions of anti-microbial and/or anti-fungal applications.
-The license encompassed all CRISPR/Cas9 IP developed or controlled by Caribou as of July 16, 2014 and through January 30, 2018 that was necessary or useful for us to develop, manufacture or commercialize products in our field, as well as any technology developed by Caribou under a service agreement entered into by us and Caribou in July 2014.
+On October 17, 2018, we initiated an arbitration proceeding against Caribou asserting that Caribou violated the terms and conditions of the Caribou License, as well as other contractual and legal obligations to us, by using and seeking to license to third parties two patent families relating to specific structural or chemical modifications of gRNAs, that were invented or controlled by Caribou, in our exclusive human therapeutic field, before January 30, 2018.
 Caribou has asserted that the two families of IP are outside the scope of our license.
-In accordance with the Caribou License, we submitted a demand for arbitration seeking a declaration that the disputed IP is included within the scope of our license under the Caribou License, an award of compensatory, consequential and punitive damages based on Caribou's conduct, and an injunction prohibiting Caribou from licensing or using this IP in our exclusive human therapeutics field, among other claims.
+In the arbitration, we seek a declaration that the disputed IP is included within the scope of our exclusive license, an award of compensatory, consequential and punitive damages based on Caribou's conduct, and an injunction prohibiting Caribou from licensing or using this IP in our exclusive human therapeutics field, among other claims.

-On September 26, 2019, we announced that the arbitration panel issued an interim award concluding that both the structural and chemical gRNAs modification technologies were exclusively licensed to us by Caribou pursuant to the Caribou License.
-After concluding that the chemical modification technology was within the scope of our exclusive license from Caribou, the arbitration panel nevertheless noted that its decision could delay or otherwise adversely impact the development of these modified gRNAs as human therapeutics.
-It also noted that we currently are not using these modified gRNAs in any of our active programs.
-Thus, solely with respect to the particular modified gRNAs, the arbitration panel stated that it will declare that Caribou has an equitable "leaseback", which it described as exclusive, perpetual and worldwide (the "Caribou Award").
-The panel instructed the parties to negotiate the terms of the Caribou Award, including Caribou's future payments to us for the same, but the parties' negotiations reached an impasse.

-On February 6, 2020, after considering additional submissions from the parties, the panel clarified that the Caribou Award is limited to a particular on-going Caribou program, which seeks to develop a CAR-T cell product directed at CD19.
-The panel instructed the parties to seek to negotiate terms based on this scope.
-Accordingly, the Caribou Award will be subject to terms, including Caribou's future payments to us to be negotiated by the parties or, if unsuccessful, adjudicated in additional arbitration or judicial proceedings.
+On September 26, 2019, we announced that the arbitration panel issued an interim award concluding that both the structural and chemical gRNA modification technologies were exclusively licensed to us by Caribou pursuant to the Caribou License.
+Nevertheless, the arbitration panel, solely with respect to the clinically modified gRNAs, stated that it will declare that Caribou has an equitable "leaseback", which it described as exclusive, perpetual and worldwide (the "Caribou Award").
+The Caribou Award does not include the structural guide modifications IP also at issue in the arbitration, any other IP exclusively licensed or sublicensed by Caribou to us under the Caribou License (including but not limited to the UC/Vienna/Charpentier IP), or any other of our IP.
+On February 6, 2020, the panel clarified that the Caribou Award is limited to a particular on-going Caribou program, which seeks to develop a CAR-T cell product directed at CD19.
+As a sinstructed by the panel, the parties are negotiating the terms of the Caribou Award, including Caribou's future payments to us.
+If the negotiations are unsuccessful, the Leaseback terms could be adjudicated in additional arbitration proceedings.